Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

    :description lang=en: Learn how to install BasicSwap DEX on your desktop computer.
    :keywords lang=en: Particl, DEX, Trading, Exchange, Buy Crypto, Sell Crypto, Installation, Quickstart, Blockchain, Privacy, E-Commerce, multi-vendor marketplace, online marketplace

-:term:`BasicSwap DEX <BasicSwap>` is a cross-chain and privacy-centric DEX (decentralized exchange) that lets you trade cryptocurrencies without middleman interference.
-This guide walks you through all the steps required to install it and set it up to your liking.
+:term:`BasicSwap DEX <BasicSwap>` is a cross-chain and privacy-first decentralized exchange (DEX) enabling direct cryptocurrency trades without intermediaries, restrictions, or fees.
+This guide provides comprehensive instructions for installing and configuring it according to your needs.

 ----